 Profession Weekly Hours FTE

 9. Credentialed staff

-10. Library aide, technician, paraprofessional, or clerk
+10. Library aide, technician, paraprofessional, or clerk 7

-Totals: Ť
+Totals: J.

+Totals.

-11. How many different school libraries did the certificat ad staff carve in 2017 20182
+11. How many different school libraries did the certificat ed staff serve in 2018-2019?

-11. How many unterest school libraries did the certificat eu Stail Seive III 2017-2016!

-12. How many different school libraries did the classified d staff serve in 2 017-2018?
+12. How many different school libraries did the classified d staff serve in 2 018-2019?

-In the following section, some of the questions focus on A (CA MSLS) - School Library Program Standard B (Access ed in the California Model School Library Standards
+In the following section, some of the questions focus on A ed in the California a Model School Library Standards

+(CA MSLS) - School Library Program Standard B (Access 5).

 Library Access

+Library Access

 Library Service Hours in a Typical Week

 Report the typical weekly number of hours the school libr ary was staffed and open for use.

 13. How many hours total was the school library open pe er week (e.g., 32 hours)?

--

-14. When was your school library facility typically open or student use?
-(Select all that app лу.)
+14. When was your school library facility typically open for student use?
+(Select all that app oly.)

-■ Before classes started
+☐ Before classes started

 During class time

 During breaks (e.g., nutrition)

 During lunch

 ☐ After school

 ☐ Some evenings

 On weekends

 Summer school

+■ None of the above

 15. Which of the following terms best describe the method od used to sche dule classes in the school library?

-○ Fixed/Block (classes scheduled at regularly specified) cified times)
+○ Fixed/Block (classes scheduled at regularly spec cified times)

-Flexible (open schedule [i.e., scheduled visits at • cording to need])
+Flexible (open schedule [i.e., scheduled visits at • ccording to need])

-Mixed (some classes block scheduled/flexibly so heduled)
+Mixed (some classes block scheduled/flexibly so ,

-○ No class visits
+O No class visits

-16. Approximately how many school days per school ye use not related specifically to the library program? ar was the librar y in your building o closed for use as a testing space or other
+16. Approximately how many school days per school ye use not related specifically to the library program? ar was the librar y in your building closed for use as a testing space or other

-○ 0
+O 0

-O 1-5
+○ 1-5

-O 6-10
+O 11-20

-○ 11-20○ 20 or more
+O 20 or more

-20 01 more